oopsmonk/documentation/utils/0.1/official/tryte-compress/overview.md

 # Trytes compressor

-**When you send a bundle of transactions to a node, sometimes those transactions don't reach the rest of the network, so they will never be confirmed.
-For example, a node may go offline before it can forward your transactions to its neighbors.
+**When you send a bundle of transactions to an IOTA node, sometimes those transactions don't reach the rest of the network, so they will never be confirmed.
+For example, an IOTA node may go offline before it can forward your transactions to its neighbors.
 As a result, we recommend that you store the transaction trytes so that you can later rebroadcast or reattach them.
 To store transaction trytes in a smaller memory space, use the trytes compressor tool to compress the trytes into bytes.**

 The algorithm that compresses the trytes uses a combination of run-length encoding and huffman encoding based on a static huffman tree to reduce the amount of memory space that they occupy by up to 75%.